Mizab al-Rahma

-The Mīzāb al-Raḥma (مِيزَاب الرَّحْمة, 'water-spout of mercy'), also known as the Mīzāb al-Kaʿba ('water-spout of the Kaʿba'), is a water-spout projecting from the roof of the Kaʿba enabling rainwater to pour to the ground below.
+The Mīzāb al-Raḥma (مِيزَاب الرَّحْمة, 'Spout of mercy'), also known as the Mīzāb al-Kaaba ('Spout of the Kaaba'), is a rain spout projecting from the roof of the Kaaba enabling rainwater to pour to the ground below.

 Architecture

 The roof of the Kaʿba is flat, but slopes gently down to the north-west corner.
 From this corner, the mīzāb juts out, conducting rainwater from the roof.
 The lip of the mīzāb has an appendage known as the "beard of the mīzāb".
 The ground below is paved with marble slabs and decorated with inlaid mosaic designs.
 The design of the mīzāb has changed over the years; the current form is golden.
 Its length is 258 cm, which is included in the wall of the Kaaba, its cavity width is 26 cm, the height of each side is 23 cm, and its entry into the roof wall is 58 cm.

 A detailed description of the mīzāb around 1183–85 CE is offered by Ibn Jubayr:

 The Mizab is on the top of the wall which overlooks the Hijr.
 It is of gilded copper and projects four cubits over the Hijr, its breadth being a span.
 This place under the waterspout is also considered as being a place where, by the favour of God Most High, prayers are answered.
 The Yemen corner is the same.
 The wall connecting this place with the Syrian corner is called al-Mustajar [The Place of Refuge].
 Underneath the water-spout, and in the court of the Hijr near to the wall of the blessed House, is the tomb of Isma'il [Ishmael] - may God bless and preserve him.
 Its mark is a slab of green marble, almost oblong and in the form of a mihrab.
 Beside it is a round green slab of marble, and both [they are verde antico] are remarkable to look upon.